Ale Ads

 Ballantine

-Full color 9 1/2" x 13 1/2" ad has a drawing of wooden figures in their home.
+Full color 9 1/2" x 13 1/2" ad for what they called America's largest selling Ale.
+The ad has a drawing of wooden figures in their home.
 The man is carving wooden shoes while the wife and their cat stand watching the chips fall into the three circles of Ballantine.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The text rhymes out the story as "He lets the scraps fall where they may; But strangely, by the end of the day, They've settled in the three-ring sign, And his good wife brings the Ballantine".
+The ad also explains what the three circles mean (purity, body and flavor) and reminds us that Peter Ballantine has been making ale since 1840

 May 12, 1947